Resources for school governors

 The performance hub provides information on research and statistics, performance tables and Department for Education publications under the following headings:

-School Governor Qualifications and Disqualifications Disclosure Form - all new governors are required to sign this form at the time of their appointment.
+School Governor Qualifications and Disqualifications Disclosure Form (Word 43KB) - all new governors are required to sign this form at the time of their appointment.
 The form should be kept with the governor records.

 Model job description

-The National Governors Association (NGA) (link opens in new window) has a comprehensive job description on their website.
+The National Governance Association (NGA) has a comprehensive job description on their website.

 Sample academy clerk job description.